-This presentation covers Integrated printing and matching of water-soluble support tooling for high-performance thermoplastic part manufacturing.
-Electroimpact, Mitsubishi Chemical, and Oak Ridge National Labs worked together to develop a 3D printable, machinable water-soluble tooling.
+This presentation covers integrated printing and machining of water-soluble support tooling for high-performance thermoplastic part manufacturing.
+Electroimpact and Oak Ridge National Labs worked together to develop a 3D printable, machinable water-soluble tooling.

 Presentation Stage: Optimization — Maximizing Performance and Efficiency